 Be prepared to work in a virtual workspace where coworkers and clients meet without being in the same physical place.

 Visit the links below to get more information and to view demonstrations on virtual meeting places:

 Telework allows an employee to work from home and can be a way for companies to cut some expenses.
 Many industries offer part-time and full-time telework opportunities, like customer service and support, sales, editorial/creative and technology development.

 - A high-speed internet connection

 - Appropriate software

 - A phone headset

 A virtual office is where the employee is hired remotely and works from home.
 A number of the Military Spouse Employment Partnership employers offer spouses the opportunity to work from virtual offices 100 percent of the time.
-Find information about companies offering virtual positions on the Military Spouse Employment Partnership portal.
+Find information about companies offering virtual positions on the Military Spouse Employment Partnership Partner Portal.

 Updating your skills

 The entire hiring process may be carried out through the internet (searching for and applying for a job online, interviewing, scanning and submitting required documents and contracts), so you will want to be comfortable with basic internet applications before you begin your job search.
 It is also important to be familiar with the current version of standard industry tools for word processing, email communication and spreadsheets.